 Ensure policies are set up correctly.
 When a node boots up, it queries the xCAT database to get the lite-files and the lite-tree.
 In order for this to work, the command must be set in the policy table to allow nodes to request it.
+(This should happen automatically when xCAT is installed, but you may want to verify it if you experience problems booting.)

 '''

-chtab priority=4.7 policy.commands=litetree chtab priority=4.8 policy.commands=litefile
+chtab priority=4.7 policy.commands=litefile policy.rule=allow chtab priority=4.8 policy.commands=litetree policy.rule=allow

 '''